auth0/docs/articles/protocols/oauth2/redirect-users.md

 ---
 title: Redirect Users With State Parameters
-description: Learn how to redirect users with the 0Auth 2.0 state parameter.
+description: Learn how to redirect users with the OAuth 2.0 state parameter.
 topics:
   - users
   - user-management